chef/anka-buildkite-plugin/README.md

 ### `workdir` (optional)

 The fully-qualified path of the working directory inside the Anka VM.
+Defaults to `/private/var/tmp/ankafs.0` unless `no-volume` is set to true.

 Example: `/some/directory`